-Disclaimer: The Chord Qutest sent to us is a sample in exchange for our honest opinion.
+Disclaimer: The Chord Electronics Qutest sent to us is a sample in exchange for our honest opinion in this review.
 We thank the team at Chord Electronics for giving us this opportunity.

 The Chord proposition has been a compelling pitch since the Hugo crash-landed into the portable audio scene a few years ago.
 Not many people I know have not tried and voiced an opinion on the Mojo or the Hugo variants.

-The Qute EX and 2Qute DAC were perhaps Chords most accessible desktop products priced at just under £1000 and launched in 2014/2015.
+The Qute EX and 2Qute DAC were perhaps Chord’s most accessible desktop products priced at just under £1000 and launched in 2014/2015.
 Based on the Hugo architecture the 2Qute was given a critical thumbs up.
-Now, in 2018, Chord come back with their latest iteration, the Qutest DAC and again, the price is more accessible at £1195.
+Now, in 2018, Chord comes back with its latest iteration, the Qutest DAC, and again, the price is more accessible at £1195.

 This time the Qutest pulls a lot from the Hugo 2 technology which grabbed the top portable DAC award from us last year.
 That has to be a good sign.

-The one you know and may already love is the portable kingpin Hugo 2 which makes sense given the 2Qute was based off the Hugo 1.
-The Qutest does away with the Hugo 2’s portable features such as headphone amplification, Bluetooth, battery and volume controls but retains that impressive DAC.
+The one you know and may already love is the portable kingpin Hugo 2 which makes sense given the 2Qute was based on the Hugo 1.
+The Qutest does away with the Hugo 2’s portable features such as headphone amplification, Bluetooth, battery, and volume controls but retains that impressive DAC.

 Chord also adds some additional unique features to the Qutest such as voltage control which dedicated DAC users would be very sensitive to.
 This is what Chord calls a “pure” DAC pitched entirely for the home or desktop environment.

 FPGA Digital Audio Conversion